-It is clearly written, beautifully produced, and often raises eyebrows.
-It is a most valuable addition to the existing literature on pibroch.
+The book is clearly written, beautifully produced and is critical of the Piobaireachd Society.
 It extends and informs the long-running debate about whether what is played now is the finest distillate of what went before, or merely the watered-down version.

 The ebook format means that links to scores, recordings and videos are available.
 It is easily accessible, free, on Apple devices.
 A PDF ‘to be distributed freely’ is available from Altpibroch.